26 Exciting Things To Do In Toronto At Night

 Toronto provides the perfect historical backdrop for a haunted walking tour as it’s a relatively old city.

-Hunt for ghosts, explore graveyards and hear tales about hangings; a ghost tour is fun in Toronto at night.
+Hunt for ghosts, explore graveyards and hear tales about hangings; a spooky tour is fun activity to enjoy Toronto’s nightlife.

 There are several options, including the Original Haunted Walk, exploring the mysteries around haunted theatres, the Campus Secrets and Spectres ghost tour at the University of Toronto and the Spirits of the Distillery ghost tour with tales involving whiskey.